Christopher Boyadji: Partnership with Jones

 Boyadji and Zoe Jones agreed to form a pair skating partnership following a tryout in April 2016.
 They trained at the Better Link Centre in Swindon.
 Their first competition was the 2016 CS Ondrej Nepela Memorial, where they finished 6th.

 The pair retired after the 2021–22 figure skating season after having a career-best 10th-place finish at the 2022 World Figure Skating Championships.

+Coaching career

+Following their retirement, Jones and Boyadji began coaching together at the Better Link Centre in Swindon, where they had previously trained.